Splizard/minetest-mod-snow/readme.txt

 NOTICE
-While this mod is installed you may experience slow map loading while a snow biome is generated.
+While this mod is installed you may experience slower map loading while a snow biome is generated.

 USAGE:
 -------